-The surgery to insert ear tubes is a brief one.
-For adults, it’s often done in the doctor’s office with some topical anesthesia applied to the eardrum.
-For children, we’ll give them general anesthesia so they sleep through the whole surgery.
+The procedure to insert ear tubes is a brief one.
+Ear tubes for adults are often inserted in the doctor’s office with some topical anesthesia applied to the eardrum.
+When it comes to placing ear tubes for kids, we’ll give them general anesthesia so they sleep through the whole surgery.

 The doctor will make a small incision in the eardrum.
 Next, gentle suction is used to remove fluid, and the ear tubes are inserted through the incision.

 Recovery time is quick.
 We’ll give you post-surgery instructions that will aid in the healing process, but patients are usually ready to get back to normal, daily activities in about 24 hours.